Asiier/decrypt-openssl-bruteforce/README.md

                         Path of the plain text output if decrypted.

 optional arguments:
+  -a [CIPHERLIST], --all [CIPHERLIST]
+                          Try all ciphers available in the provided wordlist This is useful if the cipher is also unknown.
   -c [CIPHER], --cipher [CIPHER]
                         Any openssl supported cipher including leading - (openssl enc -ciphers) default: -aes256